yvelikova/axway-open-docs/content/en/docs/apigw_upgrade/upgrade_steps_extcass.md

 ## Before you upgrade

-This section describes the steps that you must perform before you upgrade from API Gateway 7.5.x or 7.6.x.
-It includes checks for your old API Gateway installation and for your new API Gateway 7.8 installation.
-It includes the following sections:
+This section provides a checklist of the tasks that you must perform on your old API Gateway installation, and on your new API Gateway 7.8 installation, before you upgrade.

 {{< alert title="Note" color="primary" >}}API Gateway 7.8 supports Apache Cassandra version 2.2.12.
 If you are upgrading from API Gateway 7.5.x (which supported Apache Cassandra 2.2.5 and 2.2.8) it is recommended that you upgrade Apache Cassandra to version 2.2.12 *before* you upgrade to API Gateway 7.8.
 For more information on upgrading Apache Cassandra, see [Upgrade Apache Cassandra](/docs/apigw_upgrade/upgrade_cassandra/).{{< /alert >}}

 ### Checklist for the old API Gateway installation

-You must perform the following in your old API Gateway installation.
+Perform the following in your old API Gateway installation.

 #### Back up the old API Gateway installation